garrandall/popular-music-data/tracks/someone-saved-my-life-tonight-elton-john.md

 Sittin' like a princess perched in her electric chair And it's one more beer, and I don't hear you anymore We've all gone crazy lately
-My friend's out there, rollin' 'round the basement floor (Ooh)
+My friend's out there, rollin' 'round the basement floor (Oh)

 And someone saved my life tonight, sugar bear (sugar bear)